-Complaints

-Issuing arising from the medical treatment of a student whilst in school should in the first instance be directed to the Head teacher.
-If the issue cannot easily be resolved the Head teacher will inform the governing body who will seek resolution.
+Complaints Issuing arising from the medical treatment of a student whilst in school should in the first instance be directed to the Executive Headteacher.
+If the issue cannot easily be resolved the Executive Headteacher will inform the governing body who will seek resolution.